miaaaalu/data-pipeline-for-order-processing-system/readme.md

 ## Step 3 ETL job in Glue Databrew
 use DataBrew to prepare and clean target data source and then use Step Functions for advanced transformation.

-After perform the ETL transforms and store the data in S3 target location
+After perform the ETL transforms and store the data in S3 target location.

+Details：see Project_part3_V3

-*About Databrew*
+> *About Databrew*
-* visual data preparation tool
+> * visual data preparation tool
-* enrich, clean, and normalize data without writing any line of code.
+> * enrich, clean, and normalize data without writing any line of code.
-* pay only for the queries that you run

 ## Step 4 ETL job in Glue Job
 AWS Glue provides some great built-in transformation.
 Glue automatically generates the code for ETL job according to our selected source, sink, and transformation in pyspark or python based on choice.